 – Confucius

-Planning for any goal in life helps you to withstand the hurdles that may stand in your way of achieving the said goal.
-Bowel preparation aims to have a clean and significantly empty colon before the colonoscopy.
-Therefore, adequate bowel preparation is heavily centered on your diet and meal choices.
+Planning for any goal in life helps you to withstand the hurdles that may stand in your way of that goal, and this also applies to your colonoscopy.
+Bowel preparation aims to produce a clean and significantly empty colon before the colonoscopy, which makes the colon’s lining easily discernable, improving the ability to detect polyps and other abnormalities.

+Adequate bowel preparation is heavily centered on your diet and meal choices.
 Planning your meals beforehand makes completing your bowel preparation process easier.
-Because the recommended pre-colonoscopy diet is considerably restrictive, deciding what to eat immediately may be stressful, frustrating, and almost impossible.
+Because the recommended pre-colonoscopy diet is considerably restrictive, deciding what to eat at the last minute may be stressful, frustrating, and almost impossible.
 However, selecting your food options and planning your meals ahead of time can make sticking to the diet seamless and even enjoyable.

-STRUCTURED MEAL PLAN FOR 2 DAYS BEFORE COLONOSCOPY
+MEAL PLAN FOR 2 DAYS BEFORE COLONOSCOPY

 As the date of your colonoscopy appointment draws near, the dietary regimen will become stricter.
 Your diet two days before your colonoscopy is more flexible than your diet a day before.
 However, it should also be structured to ease your transition to the clear liquid diet that commences the day of your colon exam.

-Two days before your procedure, you are to eat low-fiber foods like white bread, white rice, pretzels, waffles, plain pasta, well-cooked, soft, and tender white meat, e.g., skinless chicken, and so on.
+2 DAYS BEFORE: Two days before your procedure, you are to eat low-fiber foods like white bread, white rice, pretzels, waffles, plain pasta, well-cooked, soft, and tender white meat, e.g., skinless chicken, and so on.
 A low-fiber diet reduces the amount of feces formed, making it easier to tolerate the bowel movements induced by the laxatives prescribed to empty your colon.

-Therefore, a meal plan for two days before your colonoscopy can look something like this:
+Your meal plan for two days before your colonoscopy can look something like this:

-COLONOSCOPY PREP 2 DAY PLAN: MORNING (12midnight – 12noon)
+MORNING (12midnight – 12noon)

 A hearty but appropriate breakfast in the morning may look like any of these: